Leaps of Consciousness

 Governance

-Is it a good idea for many people to give their rights to a few and let them make all the decisions without asking the people’s opinion on anything?
+Is it a good idea for many people to give up their rights to a few and let them make all the decisions without asking the people’s opinion on anything?

 John Locke (1632 - 1704) was a British philosopher.